jekyllgrim/ZScript_Basics/17_HUD_and_statusbar.md

 This is our overall structure.
 Now, let's get into the nitty-gritty of the functions themselves.

 Before we do that, one important note about slots.
 Slots are like an array, their indexes go from 0 to 9 — since this is how many numeric buttons we have to assign weapons to.
 HOWEVER, note that on the keyboard button 0 goes *after* 9, while button 1 is the first one.
-So, we will not be iterating from 0 to 9; we will be iterating in the order of 1, 2, 3, 4, 5, 6, 7, 8, 9, 0.
-I.e. 0 is at the end.
+So, we will not be iterating from 0 to 9; we will be iterating in the order of 1, 2, 3, 4, 5, 6, 7, 8, 9, 0 (i.e. 0 is at the end).
 This requires a few extra conditions.

 Now, let's look at our data retrieval function: